 - Type: Traditional

-The compact Giantex 27-inch soccer arcade is built to fit on a table or countertop.
-It is built light enough to take almost anywhere, stores easily, and can withstand high energy play.
+The compact Giantex 27-inch soccer arcade is built to fit on a table or countertop, coming in at 27 inches long by 14½ inches wide by 9½ inches high and weighing 12 pounds.
+It is built light enough to take anywhere, stores easily, and is resilient to withstand high-energy play.
 The cabinet is constructed with engineered wood, the playing surface is plastic, and the rods are made of alloy steel.

-This kit includes 18 players; three rows of three players per side.
+This kit includes 18 players, with three rows of three players per side.
 Soft rubber grips make the rods easy to control, even for beginners.
-Ball returns and manual slide score counters are located at each end.
+Ball returns and manual slide-score counters are located at each end.